supremetakoyaki/Scramble/README.md

 - If you have a hackable Switch, you'll need to first be [running CFW](https://switch.homebrew.guide/) and then use a homebrew app to get the save file.
 For example, I use [JKSV](https://github.com/J-D-K/JKSV/releases/) most of the time.
 - If you have a hackable Switch but still don't want to directly hack it or run CFW, there's a [more obscure method you can use](https://gbatemp.net/threads/edit-ofw-clean-switch-save-data-from-nand-backup-restoring-via-fusee-gelee-payloads.541081/).
 - In case you're running the Switch version of the game on an emulator such as Yuzu or Ryujinx, decrypted saves are in your user profile folder, typically named "user".
 Look for a 3.15MB file called "gamesave" without extension.
-- If you have a PS4, I'm afraid I can't help you... yet.
-You could request the Save Wizard folks to enable Advanced Mode for NEO:TWEWY.
-That way you could get access to the decrypted PS4 save.
+- If you have a PS4, use [Save Wizard](https://www.savewizard.net/)'s Advanced Mode to get your decrypted save file (this is a paid software, unfortunately.)

 # Features
-Right now, Scramble can do the following:
+**NEO TWEWY Save Editing:**
 - Edit your game settings, and also unlock DLC items.
 - Edit any of the 10 save slots of the game.
 - Edit your game difficulty, experience, current level, money and FP.